YUSU-Dev/Vue-Components/README.md

 The included index.html document can be used for local testing.

 If the page has [Select2](https://select2.org/) loaded, the two select dropdowns will load as searchable select2 dropdowns.
-All styling of the componant is done using [bootstrap](https://getbootstrap.com/).
+All styling of the component is done using [bootstrap](https://getbootstrap.com/).

 ## Parameters
 ---